Climate History & the Cryosphere

 Part A: Glacial Ages

 Temperatures change all the time.
 Locally, it's not uncommon for temperatures to drop 5, 10, even 20 degrees or more overnight.
-Over the course of a year, we see gradual increases in daily and monthly average temperatures as winter eases into spring and summer and watch them fall again as summer turns to autumn and then back to winter.
+Over the course of a year in the northern hemisphere, we see gradual increases in daily and monthly average temperatures as winter eases into spring and summer and watch them fall again as summer turns to autumn and then back to winter.
 When we look at temperature on a regional or global scale over the course of many years, climatic patterns emerge.

 Throughout its history, Earth has experienced several periodic swings in climate.
 For example, Earth was entirely ice-free and temperatures were hot enough for turtles and palm trees to thrive at the poles during the Early Eocene Climatic Optimum around 49 million years ago.
 On the other hand, during the Last Glacial Maximum, which occurred between 26,500 and 19,000 years ago, ice sheets covered nearly one third of Earth's surface.
 Today, we are somewhere in between extremes.
 Snow and ice exist year round near the poles and seasonally at lower latitudes.
 Glaciers cover about 10% of Earth's surface and can be found on every continent except Australia.